FusionAuth/fusionauth-site/site/_posts/2019-10-01-implementing-fusionauth-python.md

 Once you're done, hit "Save".
 Now that we are finished setting up our user, it's time to finish configuring the rest of our testing environment.

+## Setting up FusionAuth using a Kickstart file

+Instead of manually setting up FusionAuth above, you can also use Kickstart.
+This lets you get going quickly if you have a fresh installation of FusionAuth.
+Learn more about how to use Kickstart here [https://fusionauth.io/docs/v1/tech/installation-guide/kickstart/](https://fusionauth.io/docs/v1/tech/installation-guide/kickstart/).
+Here's an example Kickstart file [https://github.com/FusionAuth/fusionauth-example-kickstart/blob/matt/kickstart-python/example-apps/python-first-app.json](https://github.com/FusionAuth/fusionauth-example-kickstart/blob/matt/kickstart-python/example-apps/python-first-app.json) which sets up FusionAuth for this tutorial.

 ## Installing Python PIP package manager

 Let's open up a terminal connection to FusionAuth.
 First, we want to verify our current version of Python and that it's installed.